 Wear Warm Outerwear in the Mountains

-Even though it reached 82° Fahrenheit (27° C) while I was in Denver, it was a brisk 33° F (.55° C) at the top of Pikes Peak, where the elevation is 14,110 feet.
+Even though it reached 82° Fahrenheit (27° C) while I was in Denver, it was a brisk 33° F (.55° C) at the top of Pikes Peak, which is 14,110 feet high.

 If you plan to visit Pikes Peak or other summits during your trip, you should check the usual temperature for the time of year you will visit.
 It could be vastly different from Denver and Colorado Springs.
 Yes, even in the summer months.

 When I visited Breckenridge, it was sunny during the afternoon.
-I was comfortable walking around in short sleeves for most of the afternoon, but I pulled on a light jacket in the shadier nooks.
+I was comfortable walking around in short sleeves for most of the afternoon, but I pulled on a lightweight jacket in the shadier nooks.

 Remember what I said about layers, folks.
 By nightfall, the air had cooled down significantly, and I returned to my lodging in Breckenridge for my fleece jacket before dinner.